Current version is 2.05

 expedite the design of transmitter output lowpass filters,

-especially for the HF amateur radio bands.
+written specifically for the HF amateur radio bands.

 Here are some pertinent features:

-- OptLowpass is 32-bit Windows®
+- OptLowpass is 32-bit Windows® electrical

 filter design program written specifically to help the

 radio amateur design transmitter output

 harmonic-suppressing lowpass filters.